Careers & Preparation for Adulthood

 Students will have:

-• Continued to receive a high-quality programme of weekly careers lessons integrated into the timetable and Personal Development curriculum.
+• Continued to receive weekly careers lessons as part of the timetable and Personal Development curriculum.

-• Participated in educational trips to local colleges and career taster events, gathering information on further education options.
+• Taken part in trips to local colleges and career taster events to learn about further education options.

-• Engaged with local providers at school to explore post-16 education opportunities.
+• Met local education and training providers in school to explore post-16 opportunities.

-• Received support in writing college applications for a variety of academic and technical courses.
+• Received support in writing college applications for a range of academic and technical courses.

-• Practiced interview skills within the English curriculum, focusing on body language and communication, guided by the Careers Lead and Careers Leadership Link.
+• Practised interview skills in English lessons, focusing on body language and communication, supported by the Careers Lead and Careers Leadership Link.

-• Developed skills in writing their own CVs, learning the necessary language and information.
+• Learned how to write their own CVs using the correct language and information.

-• Gained insights into personal finances and money management through Maths and Personal Development lessons.
+• Gained an understanding of personal finance and money management through Maths and Personal Development lessons.

-• Participated in work experience, spending a full working day in a field of interest.
+• Completed work experience by spending a full day in a workplace linked to their interests.

-• Had a 1:1 meeting with a Level 6 Careers Advisor in the first term of Year 11 to prepare for further education applications.
+• Had a one-to-one meeting with a Level 6 Careers Advisor in Year 11 to prepare for further education applications.

-• Attended career presentations by training providers during parent evenings.
+• Attended career presentations from training providers during parent evenings.

 B1010388DXO.jpg